intangere/adaptivelock/README.md

 BenchmarkMutex-16                       100000000              75.93 ns/op
 ````

-The actual overhead of using the adaptive lock for vert short critical sections is higher than a spinlock, but less than half of that of a mutex.
+The actual overhead of using the adaptive lock for very short critical sections is higher than a spinlock, but less than half of that of a mutex.
 Once you start adding more contention or hold a lock for more than a few microseconds or the critical section is more intense, the adaptive lock starts to perform better as shown below.

 The following benchmarks are measuring the time of the completing the benchmark for 100,000,000 iterations.
 Lower meaning it took less time overall.
 This is not measuring the isolated performance of the lock itself nor is that the goal.
 Those numbers are shown above.

 Incrementing a counter and adding to a map ran with 2000 goroutines.